tinghuiz/learn-reflectance/README.md

 learn-reflectance
 ===========================

 This implements the intrinsic image decomposition algorithm described in "Learning Data-driven Reflectance Priors for Intrinsic Image Decomposition, T. Zhou, P. Krähenbühl and A. A. Efros, ICCV 2015".
+If you use our code for academic purposes, please consider citing:

+    @inproceedings{zhou2015learning,
+	  	title={Learning data-driven reflectance priors for intrinsic image decomposition}, author={Zhou, Tinghui and Kr\"ahenb\"uhl, Philipp and Efros, Alexei A}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={3469--3477},
+	  	year={2015}
+	}

 #### Dependencies & Compilation:
 * The codebase was tested with Python 3, but it should be straightforward to adapt it to Python 2 if needed.